 Skip to Content

-Using Alimony, Child Support, or Separate Maintenance to Qualify for a Mortgage
+Are Alimony, Child Support, or Separate Maintenance Considered Income When Buying a Home?

 If you’ve been through a divorce or separation recently, you might wonder whether you can use various types of support payments to qualify for a home loan.

-The answer is yes.
+The answer is yes: you can use alimony, child support, and separate maintenance as income when buying a home.
 Here’s what you need to know.

 Alimony, Child Support, and Separate Maintenance Mortgage Requirements